Avoid These 401(k) Plan Mistakes to Improve Your Retirement Savings

 Thanks to a nearly ten-year bull market, 401(k) account balances are at record highs, providing future retirees with a more optimistic retirement outlook.
 However, through negligence or a lack of understanding of how their 401(k) plans work, many plan participants may be making some very costly mistakes that could leave a lot of money on the table.
-With your financial security at stake, it would be important to spend time learning what not to do and how to make smart moves with your retirement savings.
+With your financial security at stake, it would be important to spend time learning what not to do and how to educated decisions moves with your retirement savings.

 1. Not contributing enough to your 401(k)